tdcosim/TDcoSim/docs/user_guide/examples/Example_1_test_of_DER_RT_and_trip.md

 # Example 1: Test Example with Single Distribution System comparing the impact of DER Tripping with DER riding through fault.

 In this test, the TDcosim tool is tested for three different scenarios:
-1. With distribution system connected to Bus 1 of 118 bus system where the DER penetration level is 10% of distribution system load and the DERs connected in the distribution system TRIP instantaneously below level "0" voltage threshold.
-The DER configuration used for this case is shown below:
+1. With distribution system connected to Bus 50, 51 and 25 of 68 bus system where the DER penetration level is 2% of distribution system load

-                ```json
-                "manualFeederConfig":{
-                        "nodes": [
-                            {
-                                "nodenumber": 1,
-                                "filePath": ["\\SampleData\\DNetworks\\123Bus\\case123ZIP.dss"],
-                                "solarFlag":1,
-                                "DERParameters":{
-                                "default":{
-                                    "solarPenetration":0.1,
-                                    "powerRating": 50,
-                                    "VrmsRating":174,
-                                 "LVRT":"1":{"V_threshold":0.88,
-                                             "t_threshold":0.016,
-                                             "mode":"momentary_cessation"
-                                             }
-                                         "2":{"V_threshold":0.7,
-                                             "t_threshold":0.016,
-                                             "mode":"momentary_cessation"
-                                             }
-                                            }
-                                }}
-                            }
-                        ]
-                    }
-                ```
-Codes in current master version of config_td.json

 ```json
 {